MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/developers/design-principles.md

 ## Community contribution guidelines

 For a comprehensive set of community contribution guidelines, refer to [ColPrac](https://github.com/SciML/ColPrac).
-A relevant point to highlight PRs should do one thing.
+A relevant point to highlight is that one PR should do one thing.
 In the context of style, this means that PRs which update the style of a package's code should not be mixed with fundamental code contributions.
 This separation makes it easier to ensure that large style improvement are isolated from substantive (and potentially breaking) code changes.